Knocking at the Door of Life Purpose

 As I recall, it hit me like a ton of bricks, but as I reread the journal entry I was disappointed.
 You see, the decision to begin blogging about addiction has redefined my ideas of fulfillment.
 In many ways it’s a miracle.
 So when I looked back and all I had was 2-3 bullet points, I was surprised; I remember it being much more!

 The thought of Inhouse Treatment first entered my mind on June 19, 2016 at 10:40 AM, while I was shaving.
-It arrived with tremendous momentum and entered the mind with such force, that it was hours later until I could think strait.
+It arrived with tremendous momentum and entered the mind with such force, that it was hours later until I could think straight.

 To be honest, the thought has never actually left.
 My mind remains wired to recovery and developing Inhouse Treatment.
 To me these thoughts are special, because they feel in alignment with my life purpose.